 Wow, what an amazing journey I had my first year of teaching!
 That year will be treasured forever as a huge time of finding myself and growing as a teacher.
 I moved a long way from home, and I fell in love with a part of the country I’d never visited before.
-I may date myself in this post, but yet, it was such a motivating and career shaping experience.
+I may date myself in this post, but yet, it was motivating and career shaping.
 That first year provided a wonderful foundation.

 What age group and subject were you teaching?

 At the time I graduated (1989), jobs were hard to get in the State of Iowa.
 I graduated from Iowa State University with good grades and strong recommendations from my cooperating teachers.
 Still there were 200+ applications for every position I applied for.
-I decided to get brave and apply a long way from home.
-I was hired for a fourth grade position in Superior, Arizona, a small mining town about 45 minutes outside of the Phoenix area.
+For that reason, I decided to get brave and apply a long way from home.
+I took a fourth grade position in Superior, Arizona, a small mining town about 45 minutes outside of the Phoenix area.

 My first classroom was amazing.
 It was a large room that opened straight out to the playground.
 All of the rooms were accessed from the outside (maybe 6 classrooms long) in a rectangular building.
 A long hallway ran through the middle of the building which accessed classrooms from the inside too…a design that actually worked quite nicely.